rezakhademix/govalidator/README.md

         v := govalidator.New()  // be sure to import govalidator/v2

+		ok := v.
-		ok := v.RequiredString(req.Name, "name", msgCategoryNameRequired).
+			RequiredString(req.Name, "name", msgCategoryNameRequired).
 			MaxString(req.Name, nameMaxLength, "name", msgCategoryNameMaxLength).
 			MinString(req.Name, nameMinLength, "name", msgCategoryNameMinLength).
 			NotExists(req.Name, "categories", "name", "name", msgCategoryNameAlreadyExists). // ensure the value of req.Name does not exist in the "name" column of the "categories" table in the database
 		  	MaxString(req.Description, descriptionMaxLength, "description", msgdescriptionMaxLength).
 		  	MinInt(req.Status, minStatus, "status", msgMinCategoryStatusIsWrong).
 		  	MaxInt(req.Status, maxStatus, "status", msgMaxCategoryStatusIsWrong).
 		  	When(req.ParentID != nil, func() {
                 		v.Exists(*req.ParentID, "categories", "id", "parent_id", msgCategoryParentIDNotExist)   // checks if the value of req.ParentID exists in the "id" column of the "categories" table in the database
 			}).
 		  	IsPassed()

         if !ok {
           return v.Errors()